 P.S.
 If you are a local Colorado Springs area parent, check out the Mindful Parenting Meetup group I started. www.meetup.com/COSMindfulParenting/

 I'm Joanna, a coach and a movement teacher, wife, mom, nature-lover, gardener, photographer, daily meditator, and wild food forager.
-I aspire to help you trust yourself, your body, and your callings.
+I aspire to help you live our life grounded in love, creativity, and joy.